carbon-language/carbon-lang/llvm/lib/Target/X86/README-SSE.txt

 right, but we shouldn't have to custom lower anything.
 This is probably related to <2 x i64> ops being so bad.

+//===---------------------------------------------------------------------===//

+'select' on vectors and scalars could be a whole lot better.
+We currently lower them to conditional branches.
+On x86-64 for example, we compile this:

+double test(double a, double b, double c, double d) { return a<b ? c : d; }

+to:

+_test:
+	ucomisd	%xmm0, %xmm1
+	ja	LBB1_2	# entry
+LBB1_1:	# entry
+	movapd	%xmm3, %xmm2
+LBB1_2:	# entry
+	movapd	%xmm2, %xmm0
+	ret

+instead of:

+_test:
+	cmpltsd	%xmm1, %xmm0
+	andpd	%xmm0, %xmm2
+	andnpd	%xmm3, %xmm0
+	orpd	%xmm2, %xmm0
+	ret

+For unpredictable branches, the later is much more efficient.
+This should just be a matter of having scalar sse map to SELECT_CC and custom expanding or iseling it.